Non-crossing chords of a polygon with forbidden positions: Auxiliary results and the proof of Theorem and Proposition

-Now we consider the statement 3 in Theorem \ref{th:2}.
-The statements 1 and 2 of Theorem \ref{th:2} give the examples of the case $l\in\{-1,0,1\}$ in the statement 3 (for details, in the statement 1 we can take $P$ non-convex and $J=\varnothing$, and in the statement 2 we can take $P$ convex and $J=\varnothing$).
-Therefore we only need to consider the case $|l|>1$.
-We first consider $l>1$.
+Now we show a proof of Proposition \ref{pro:every}.
+Note that Theorem \ref{th:2} (1) and (2) provide the examples of the case $l\in\{-1,0,1\}$ of Proposition \ref{pro:every} (for $l=0$, we can take $P$ non-convex and $J=\varnothing$, and for $l=\pm 1$, we can take $P$ convex and $J=\varnothing$).
+Therefore we only need to consider the case of $|l|>1$.
+We first pay attention to the case of $l>1$.

 Construct $P$ with $|P|=3|l|$ and linearly order the vertices of $P$ in counter-clockwise direction, $A_1,A_2,\ldots,A_{3|l|}$ (see Figs.~\ref{fig:l=2},\ref{fig:l=3},\ref{fig:l=4},\ref{fig:l=5678} for $l=2,3,4,5,6,7,8$, respectively).
 We refer readers to Appendix for the detailed information of such polygons.
 Set and $J=\{A_iA_j:\{i,j,k\}\in X\}$.
 Now we label the diagonals as